Nine small energy firms could lose their licenses to supply customers with gas and electricity if they don’t start using a crucial smart meter system.

 But these firms still aren’t DCC users.
 Now they face final order notices from energy regulator Ofgem.
 If it issues them, the firms have to start using the system by the end of March 2020 or face being banned from taking on new customers.

-The nine firms are: Ampower, Better Energy Supply, Daligas, Enstroga, Entice Energy, Green, Northumbria Energy, Symbio and UK National Gas.
+The nine firms are: Ampower, Better Energy Supply, Daligas, Enstroga, Entice Energy, Green, Northumbria Energy, Symbio Energy and UK National Gas.

 Keep reading to find out what this means for customers, or check our guide to smart meters: the essentials.